cschreib/slinefit/README.md

 * Can use multi-threading to speed up the Monte Carlo simulations.
 * Outputs redshift, line fluxes, widths, offsets and rest-frame equivalent widths.
 * Can output results in both FITS and ASCII format.
-* Has been used to fit spectra from VIMOS, KMOS, MOSFIRE, ALMA and VLA.
+* Has been used to fit spectra from VIMOS, KMOS, X-SHOOTER, MOSFIRE, ALMA and VLA.

 # Typical usage

 Usually you will want to run a "first pass" to measure the redshift, which is pretty fast.
-For example, on my desktop computer, the code takes 7 seconds to find the redshift of a galaxy with one continuum template and five emission lines.
+For example, on my desktop computer, the code takes 7 seconds to find the redshift of a galaxy with one continuum template (typically the best-fit template obtained from a fit to the photometry with your favorite photometric redshift code) and five emission lines.
 This is using a 1D spectrum with about 1000 spectral elements (R~3000), scanning 8000 possible redshifts between z=2 and z=5 with 2 possible line widths, and without Monte Carlo simulations.
 This is the command that was used:
 ```
 slinefit spectrum.fits z0=3.5 dz=1.5 delta_z=1 width_min=60 width_max=300 delta_width=2 \
     same_width use_global_chi2 full_range fit_continuum_template verbose \